Newcastle's ultimate craft beer brewhouse & restaurant on King Street

 Anyone who lives locally hears the foghorns sound with shipping movements in the harbour.
 It is one of those ‘Newcastle’ sounds that you kind of get used to as part of the backdrop of the city.
 We wanted a name that reflected where we come from but that didn’t take itself too seriously.

-There is a distinct American theme throughout the menu, where has the American influence come from?
+There is a distinct American theme throughout the menu – what inspired the American influence?

 How many taps are there on offer and how often will the flavours change?